barumau/pandunia/engli/darse.md

 1. le no safa kamare.
 2. un kupe no kali.
 3. duli waf no yama supe.
-4. le no tena waf wa maw. / le tena no waf wa no maw.
+4. le no tena waf e maw. / le tena no waf e no maw.
 5. shef yama chay a no kafe.
 6. mame tena no waf a duli maw.